MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-app-quick-access-shortcuts.md

    :::image type="content" source="media/mobile-app-quick-access-shortcuts/power-bi-mobile-auto-add-shortcut.png" alt-text="Screenshot of the add shortcut banner and dialog.":::

-2. An **Add shortcut** dialog appears with the name of your item.
+1. An **Add shortcut** dialog appears with the name of your item.
 You can edit the name if you like.
 When you're done, tap **ADD**.

     :::image type="content" source="media/mobile-app-quick-access-shortcuts/mobile-add-shortcut-dialog.png" alt-text="Screenshot of the Add shortcut dialog.":::

-3. You are asked to confirm if you want to add the shortcut.
+1. You will be asked to confirm that you want to add the shortcut.
 Tap **Add** to add the shortcut to your device's home screen.

    :::image type="content" source="media/mobile-app-quick-access-shortcuts/power-bi-mobile-add-to-home.png" alt-text="Screenshot of the dialog in which the user confirms adding the shortcut.":::

-   A shortcut dashboard or report icon is added to your device's home screen with the name you entered.
+   A dashboard or report shortcut will be added to your device's home screen with the name you entered.

    :::image type="content" source="media/mobile-app-quick-access-shortcuts/power-bi-mobile-home-shortcuts.png" alt-text="Screenshot of the Power BI shortcut on the home screen.":::